-To make this process a success, Nestlé Mexico and IDS partnered around the following industry leading project implementation process:
+To make this process a success, Nestlé Mexico and eDriving partnered around the following industry leading project implementation process:

 - Designated a committee for the VRM implementation.

 - Customised all program materials including Nestlé Safe Driving Policies, Golden Rules and Pledge to local language, cultural needs, policies and standards.

 - Training on the use of VRM tool for all relevant Managers and Supervisors.

 - Unlimited support from Nestlé leadership through designated Vice President as project ‘Champion’, supported with a notice addressed to all personnel informing them about the importance of the project.